This article is based on my experience with writing and publishing five paperback books, and I'll share that knowledge with you.

 Other book sizes have slightly higher minimum page count requirements.

-The last page needs to be blank on both sides to allow for retail markings that are automatically printed on that page.
-This can be counted as the last two pages.
+- The last page needs to be blank on both sides to allow for retail markings that are automatically printed on that page.
+That can be considered the last two pages.

-The reverse of the description page is the copyright page.
-The layout of this is very important.
-I'll explain details below.
+- The reverse of the description page is the copyright page, and its proper layout is critical.
+I'll explain the details below.

-Finally, on the next right hand page you can start your content of your book.
+- Finally, on the next right-hand page, you can start the content of your book.
 I like to start all chapters on a right-hand page, although this is not a requirement.

 Individual Page Titles

-MS Word has a feature where you can have it propagate the even and odd pages titles throughout the entire book for you.
-To do this, specify that the headers and footers should be different on odd and even pages as I've done in this sample screenshot...
+MS Word has a feature to propagate the even and odd page titles throughout the entire book for you.
+You need to specify that the headers and footers should be different on odd and even pages, as I've done in this sample screenshot:

 Notice how I checked off "different first page."
 That allows you to make the first page of each chapter different.
 I prefer not to display the chapter name in the title field on the first page of each chapter because I already have the name in big letters anyway on that page.